vincent-hub/Awesome-OpenAI-Sora-Videos/README.md

 Link:
 https://twitter.com/i/status/1761540135622193386

-# Learn prompting to Sora
+# Learn to prompt Sora
 ## Prompting with text
 An example of prompt structure from OpenAI:
 **an adorable kangaroo**